-Bortezomib, dexamethasone, thalidomide, cisplatin, doxorubicin, cyclophosphamide, and etoposide (VTD-PACE)
+Bortezomib, Dexamethasone, Thalidomide, Cisplatin, Doxorubicin, Cyclophosphamide, and Etoposide (VTD-PACE)

-The total therapy 3 (TT3) trial evaluated induction therapy with the multi-agent regimen, VTD-PACE (bortezomib, dexamethasone, thalidomide, cisplatin, doxorubicin, cyclophosphamide, etoposide) prior to high-dose melphalan-based tandem auto-transplants and later as consolidation therapy.
-This regimen is a potent combination of new agents as well as traditional chemotherapy agents.
+The total therapy 3 (TT3) trial evaluated induction therapy with the multiagent regimen, VTD-PACE (bortezomib, dexamethasone, thalidomide, cisplatin, doxorubicin, cyclophosphamide, and etoposide) prior to highdose melphalan-based tandem auto-transplants and later as consolidation therapy.
+776 This regimen is a potent combination of new agents as well as traditional chemotherapy agents.

 This regimen is listed under the category "useful under certain circumstances."
-According to the NCCN panel, VTD-PACE could be an option for newly diagnosed patients presenting with high risk and aggressive extramedullary disease or plasma cell leukemia.
+According to the NCCN Panel, VTD-PACE could be an option for newly diagnosed patients presenting with high-risk and aggressive extramedullary disease or plasma cell leukemia.

-Preferred Primary Therapy Regimens for Non-Transplant Candidates Many of the regimens described above for transplant candidates are also options for non-transplant candidates.
-As in transplant-eligible patients, 3-drug regimens are preferred by the NCCN panel as these regimens have shown to induce higher response rates and depth of response in clinical trials.
+Preferred Primary Therapy Regimens for Non-Transplant Candidates

+Many of the regimens described above for transplant candidates are also options for non-transplant candidates.
+As in transplant-eligible patients, 3-drug regimens are preferred by the NCCN Panel as these regimens have shown to induce higher response rates and depth of response in clinical trials.
 The 2-drug regimens are reserved for elderly and/or frail patients.
 The list of preferred options for non-transplant candidates includes: bortezomib/cyclophosphamide/dexamethasone, bortezomib/lenalidomide/dexamethasone, and lenalidomide/low-dose dexamethasone.
-Melphalan-containing regimens are no longer considered the standard of care in this setting since novel agents are available and accessible to patients in the United States.